Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Conclusions

 \section{Conclusions}

-In this study we find that the estimated noise for pre-industrial Control runs for several CMIP6 models is very small, and is unlikely to collapse the AMOC without significant freshwater forcing.
+In this study we find that the estimated noise for pre-industrial Control runs for several CMIP6 models is very small, and is unlikely to collapse the AMOC without significant freshwater forcing, beyond that expected with modern-day climate change.
 Our findings progress beyond the CMIP5 study of \textcite{Castellana2019} to consider a selection of CMIP6 GCMs.
-We similarly find that the estimated noise from pre-industrial states is small and is not enough by itself to tip the AMOC on policy relevant time scales, in a simple nonlinear box model.
-A freshwater forcing that shifts the AMOC closer to a tipping threshold is needed to produce noise-induced AMOC collapse.
+We similarly find that the estimated noise from pre-industrial states is small and is not enough by itself to tip the AMOC on policy-relevant time scales, in a simple nonlinear box model.
+A freshwater forcing that shifts the AMOC closer to a bifurcation point is needed to produce noise-induced AMOC collapse.
 It is notable that the experiment with a sustained lower level of forcing ($u01\ 1000\ yrs$) is more likely to collapse than the high, short forcing scenario ($u03\ 50\ yrs$).
 We suggest this is because the system must be pushed near to its bifurcation point for a longer time for stochastic terms to induce a collapse.
 The box model has enough resilience to recover from the stronger forcing before the noise takes effect in the $u03\ 50\ yrs$ scenario.
 The sustained weakening and spontaneous recovery of the AMOC in the scenarios shown in Figures \ref{fig:tipping-trajectories}a and \ref{fig:tipping-trajectories}b would certainly have important climatic impacts if the AMOC were to weaken by this amount \parencite{Liu2020}.